What Is Nursing Informatics? Overview and FAQ

 Quality improvement programs and compliance with regulatory requirements are often based on nursing documentation.
 For example, data identifying hospital-acquired pressure injuries is easily pulled from the EHR.
 The financial value of these outcome measures will only increase as the shift continues from fee-for-service toward value-based payment models.

-What Are Common Challenges?
+What Are Common Challenges in Informatics?

 Some common areas of difficulty include: